adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 #### selfServiceFlowComplete Callback

-When processing fro the invocation request has been completed, lead and activity data are returned via callback.
+When processing of the invocation request has been completed, lead and activity data are returned via callback.
 Data must be passed back to lead fields and activity attributes in the same manner as described by the service definition.

 ##### Default Values